sucaba/IronTextLibrary/Doc/UserGuide.md

 ### Skip Scan Rules ###

-*Literal-* or *ScanAttribute* defined on a void method builds lexical rule which does not produce any terminal tokens.
+*Literal-* or *ScanAttribute* defined on a void method builds a lexical rule which does not produce any terminal tokens.
 These rules are called skip lexical rules.

 Example: